Answered By: Genevieve Gore Last Updated: Jul 07, 2020 Views: 7214

-There are a few ways that it can be done (at least partially), but in many cases it would be easier to just collect the references in EndNote through another method.
+There are a few ways that it can be done partially at least, but in many cases it would be easier to just collect the references in EndNote through another method.

 - Manually enter all your data into EndNote, using copy-and-paste: This is the most labour-intensive method, and is prone to errors

-- Locate the individual references in a database or library catalogue, and download them to EndNote using direct export or a filter.
+- Locate the individual references in a database like Scopus or the library catalogue, and download them to EndNote using direct export or a filter.
 If the database or catalogue can be searched using an EndNote connection file, this will speed up the process.